 - 5.4 oz. rice bran oil: This soap making oil is similar to olive and is often used to reduce the cost of making soap.
 Like olive oil, it adds skin conditioning properties to the bars.

 - 5.4 oz. pomace olive oil: I love using pomace olive oil as it is more affordable than the virgin version.
 Additionally, pomace olive oil tends to trace faster than the other types available.
 It also helps to create a hard bar with a gentle, stable lather.
-Like some of the other ingredients used to make this orange citrus soap recipe, it also has moisturizing and skin conditioning properties.
+Like some of the other materials used to make this orange citrus soap recipe, it also has moisturizing and skin conditioning properties.